 - we will then contact the current occupier or landlord to arrange an inspection

-- an inspection will be completed under the Housing Health & Safety Rating System under the Housing Act 2004.
+- an inspection will be completed under the Housing Health and Safety Rating System under the Housing Act 2004.
 Also the Overcrowding Standard within the Housing Act 1985

 - we will then send a summary report of the inspection to the current occupier or landlord (so that this can be forwarded to the High Commission)